 FLEMINGTON, NJ - Flemington Borough Councilman Michael Harris has announced he will not be seeking re-election in the 2020 elections.

-"With much consideration, I have decided not to seek re-election this year, and instead look forward to information from the party-sponsored candidates," he said in a statement.
+In a written statement he explained, "With much consideration, I have decided not to seek re-election this year, and instead look forward to information from the party-sponsored candidates."

-"For me, this has been public service," he said.
-"It started with an education campaign.
-I have never considered myself a politician."
+Looking back at his time in public office, Harris noted, “It started with an education campaign.
+I have never considered myself a politician.”